penpot/penpot/CONTRIBUTING.md

         maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

-Then, all your patches should contain a sign-off at the end of the patch/commit description body.
+Then, all your code patches (**documentation are excluded**) should contain a sign-off at the end of the patch/commit description body.
 It can be automatically added on adding `-s` parameter to `git commit`.

 This is an example of the aspect of the line: